oumad/FooocusPlus/fooocusplus_log.md

 * in Beta2, updated the presets and Flux file selector to better support Flux models
 * in Beta2, restored the "Extreme" performance setting & increased the limit on displayed presets to 30
 * in Beta3, added support for Stable Diffusion 1.5 (SD1.5) base models
+* in Beta4, Flux presets now support the clip model parameter, allowing for lower resource use presets

 # 0.9.5